Definition of Legal Malpractice

 - Was my case dismissed because my lawyer failed to designate expert witnesses or failed to provide adequate expert reports?

-- Did my lawyer force me to settle my case for an inadequate amount due to a conflict of interest?
+- Did my lawyer force me to settle my case for an inadequate amount due to a conflict of interest or because of mistakes made while handling my case?

 - Did I get sued because my lawyer drafted a document or agreement that was improper or ambiguous?